matijakolaric-com/django-music-publisher/docs/features.rst

 * we are deailing with sensitive data here, bad deployments might easily result in security issues, data loss or worse.

 Definitelly something to look into.
 Maybe as a separate package?

+The following features are required in order to make Django Music Publisher completely free and available to small music publishers without any limitations:

+* Adding MWN (DDEX)
+* Extending the features towards the recording/label side of music rights
+* Implementing other DDEX formats/processes
+* Automated CWR delivery (first to MusicMark and ICE Services)